-A retrospective study was conducted from January 2008 to July 2022.
-Ethical approval was obtained from the institutional review board (IRB no: 1437/23; Date: 1st August 2023).
+A Retrospective study was conducted from January 2008 to July 2022.
+Prior ethical approval was obtained from the institutional review board.
 We treated 171 patients with intractable TN using GKRS.
 The patients were followed for two years.

 Inclusion and Exclusion Criteria